bennymuller/BennySystemSetup/Readme.md

 #### You are free to go

-But before you do, i have been looking for terminal commands to tweak mor system configurations but there doesnt seem to be a comprehensive list of commands, do you know some other system configurations that could be included in this file?
+But before you do, i have been looking for terminal commands to tweak more system configurations but there doesnt seem to be a comprehensive list of commands, do you know some other system configurations that could be included in this file?